EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Deriving an OSCORE context from EDHOC {#oscore}

 When EDHOC is used to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC connection identifiers are unique, i.e. C_V MUST NOT be equal to C_U.
+The CoaP client and server MUST be able to retrieve the OCORE protocol state using its choosen connection identifier and optionally other information such as the 5-tuple.
 In case that the CoAP client is party U and the CoAP server is party V:

 * The client's OSCORE Sender ID is C_V and the server's OSCORE Sender ID is C_U, as defined in this document